florianpirchner/java-gpt-commands/README.md

 Embrace the magic of GPT and witness the wonders it can do for your Java projects!

-**These simple prompts in natural language have the ability to work wonders and turn the UnitTests you discovered earlier into a green state.**
+**The simple prompt in natural language following has the ability to work wonders and turn the UnitTests you discovered earlier into a green state:**

 _Its a static text.
 Except the commands are inserted dynamicly by the registered commands._